|

 "We kill for oil then we throw a party when we win

-Some guy refuses to fight and we call that the sin
+Some guy refuses to fight and we call

 But he's standing up for what he believes in